+In other business, Commissioner Lamberth announced that the Personnel Committee would be meeting immediately following adjournment and that the Committee would submit a report, for which no further action would be necessary.
 Director Passailaigue reported that he had traveled to Jonesboro and Springdale to view prospective sites for claims centers, should the Commission opt for regional claims centers as opposed to outsourcing to local banks.
 He said he had planned a visit to the Warren/Camden area-the other prospective area for a claims center--to speak to the Warren Rotary Club and Chamber of Commerce and view prospective sites on August 11 but had cancelled it when the Legislative Oversight Committee called its meeting on the same day.
 He said that Ms. Baldridge had sent specifications to the Ouachita County Economic Development office and had requested suggestions for sites in Camden.
 The Warren site in question is the now-empty former post office.
 He said that if banks submit responses to the RFPs, it will be up to the Commission to decide between outsourcing and locating a lottery-operated claims center in the three districts.
 Commissioner Smith asked that the Legal Committee meet at 1 p.m. before the August 19 Commission meeting.
 Commissioner Malone asked that the Administrative, Finance and Audit Committee meet immediately following the August 19 Commission meeting.
 He asked Ms. Middleton to compile all applications and forward those to the three Committee members and to any Commissioners who desire to see them.
 She said that she had already presented the applications to the two Committee members present-Commissioners Smith and White-and that she would forward any additional applications that arrive in the interim.
 Commissioner Malone said that the Committee would eliminate any applications that did not meet the criteria before bringing them to the full Commission for review.

-Commissioner Thornton again thanked Commissioner Pickard for the Commission's morning scholarship workshop.
-Commissioner Pickard thanked Dr. Purcell and the staff from the

-Department of Higher Education, Ms. Smith from the University of Arkansas System, Ms. Yelder from Arkansas State University-Beebe and Mr. Finney from Arkansas State University-Jonesboro for their participation in the presentation.
+Commissioner Thornton again thanked Commissioner Pickard for the Commission's morning scholarship workshop and Commissioner Pickard thanked the Department of Higher Education, the University of Arkansas System, and ASU-Beebe for sending experts to address the issues.